 Program director: James Scifers

 Beginning in Summer 2016, Moravian College offers a master of science degree in athletic training.
 The Moravian College athletic training program is a full-time, two-year, entry-level, professional practice program.
-Upon completion of the program, students will be eligibile to sit for the Board of Certification to become a certified athletic trainer.
+Upon completion of the program and successful accreditation with the Commission on Accreditation of Athletic Training Education (CAATE), students will be eligible to sit for the Board of Certification to become a certified athletic trainer (please see below for specifics regarding program accreditation).
 Students from any major may apply for admission to this program.
 To be considered for admission into the Summer 2016 and Summer 2017 cohorts, the following prerequisites apply:

 - Students must have completed a baccalaureate degree from a regionally accredited four-year institution.